-If you need to drop-off late or pick-up early, please let instructors know ahead of time if possible.
-When you're on your way, we ask that you call/text the Field Phone number so that we can arrange for someone to meet you.
+If you need to drop-off late or pick-up early, please let counsellors know ahead of time if possible.
+If changes are needed on the day, please call the field phone to arrange dropoff/pick-up logistics with the supervisors.
+Late fees:

-Late pick-up: